 Photo booth (Hot Shots)

-EG: What is your personal opinion on an alcohol-free wedding?
+Emily: What is your personal opinion on an alcohol free wedding?

-KD: I think weddings are expensive and I pride myself on saving clients money.
-I don’t think there is any shame in having a dry wedding.
-However, I often see brides who do it at night and then are upset because guests leave early in the evening.
+Kathleen: I think weddings are expensive and I pride myself on saving clients money.
+I don’t think there is any shame in having a sober wedding.
+However, I often see brides who do it at night and they are upset because guests leave early in the evening.
 I try to warn them, but sometimes my words fall on deaf ears.

 At the end of the day, I don’t care either way.
 As long as my client is happy, I’m happy.

-EG: What else would you like to share about alcohol-free weddings?
+Emily: What else would you like to share about alcohol free weddings?

-At the end of the day, it is a personal decision whether to have alcohol at your event.
-For our wedding, I loved every minute of it and did not miss the booze.
-We had lots of personal touches including an Elvis impersonator as the musical entertainment, a pink cadillac to drive us around, and, of course, our amazing friends and family.
+At the end of the day, it is a personal decision whether to have a wedding without alcohol.
+I loved every minute of our wedding and did not miss the booze.
+We had lots of personal touches including an Elvis impersonator as the musical entertainment, a pink Cadillac to drive us around, and, of course, our amazing friends and family.

 Check out my post all about My Sober Bachelorette Party here!

 What do you think about the tips from my wedding planner?
 Let me know down below in the comments!